Recent international repatriations

 Media Release—Traditional custodians bring Aboriginal ancestral remains home from the USA.

-In July 2014, the Charité University Hospital in Berlin returned the remains of 14 Aboriginal and Torres Strait Islander ancestors to representatives of Indigenous communities in Western Australia and the Torres Strait Islands.
+The Charité University Hospital in Berlin returned the remains of 14 Aboriginal and Torres Strait Islander ancestors to representatives of Indigenous communities in Western Australia and the Torres Strait Islands.
 This is the second repatriation from the Charité and demonstrates the commitment from Germany to work with Indigenous Australian communities to repatriate ancestral remains.

 The Charité University Hospital in Berlin returned 33 Australian Indigenous ancestral remains.
 This was the first return of Australian ancestral remains from Germany through the Indigenous Repatriation Program.
 The remains were from communities in South Australia, Queensland, New South Wales and Western Australia.
 11 of the 33 ancestral remains from Germany were returned to community in a moving ceremony in far north Queensland.